CodeNameMoe/CodeNameMoe/README.md

 - 👨‍💻 All of my projects are available at [https://malicodes.com/](https://malicodes.com)

-- 🔭 I’m currently working on a weight tracking app called Weigh.in.
+- 🔭 I’m currently working on Interview Ducky 🐥, an application to help people improve their interview skills with the help of AI.

 - 📝 I regularly write articles on [https://codenamemoe.hashnode.dev/](https://codenamemoe.hashnode.dev/)